justrjlewis/rjlewisdigital-rtw2017/site/content/notebook/pixelmator-tutorial-bling-text.md

 ---
 I got a head start on this project by checking out this Japanese language tutorial on [WP Extreme](http://translate.google.com.au/translate?hl=en&sl=ja&tl=en&u=http%3A%2F%2Fwpxtreme.jp%2Fsex-and-the-city-2-bling-diamond-text-effect-in-photoshop "Bling Text Tutorial").

-* I start by creating base text, making a duplicate, converting the duplicate to pixels and hiding both layers.
-I personally do this, because I find that a gagillion years down the line, I won't remember exactly what font and font settings I used and I may want to know.
+* I started by creating base text, making a duplicate, converting the duplicate to pixels and hiding both layers. <small>I personally do this, because I find that a gagillion years down the line, I won't remember exactly what font and font settings I used and I may want to know.</small>

   * To duplicate a layer you can either right click on it, or you can hold down the option key and drag the layer in the palette, or on the canvas.

-* My next step is to duplicate that base layer, NOT the text layer - the first layer that I turned into pixels.
+* My next step is to duplicate that base layer, **NOT** the text layer - the first layer that I turned into pixels.

-  * Think about out the layers that you're going to add to the project.
+  * Think out the layers that you're going to add to the project.

   * For me, these were: glow, shadow, outline, bevel, diamonds, texture and sparkles (names don't matter as long as you know what's going on).